Daily Discipline #121

 Ephesians 6:11 / James 4:7 / 1 Peter 5: 8-9

-Day 27- Finally we see several situations that were final and hopeless and impossible.
+Day 27- Finally we see several situations that were final, hopeless, and impossible.
 The person was dead.
 But even death is under the authority of Jesus.

 Day 28- When Jesus is brought into any situation there is no such thing as impossible, final or hopeless.
 He is triumphant over all sin, sickness, destruction and death.
 He is our Savior for the physical, mental, and spiritual traumas of our life.